 Opacity

-- 0% makes the widget completely invisible.
+- 0% makes the element completely invisible.

-- 100% keeps the widget fully visible.
+- 100% keeps the element fully visible.

 -